 We started our kayak trip on the 5th of May 2019.
 Our first day, we hoped to paddle our brand-new inflatable canoe/kayak from Donaueschingen (the origin of the Danube river) to Geisingen.
 Geisingen is just a small village about 15 kilometers away.
 This article narrates the events of that day.
 Read how we came up with the idea to kayak the Danube river.

 Morning in Donaueschingen

 We got up at around 8 to eat breakfast at Wyndham Garden hotel.
 I over scooped my plate and Jonas didn’t have a big appetite.
 That affected my appetite, so I made a sandwich out of what I still had left on my plate.
-Maybe my excitement of this new endeavor took hold of my stomach.
+Maybe my excitement for this new endeavor took hold of my stomach.

 We did our morning routine of brushing teeth and getting dressed for the real cold weather.
 Jonas already opened our balcony window to make it more real.
 The weather forecast told us that it would get sunny around noon.
 But at least there was no wet snow today.
 Tiny gains.